Brendan Gallagher: Montreal Canadiens (2013–2026)

 Injury again caused Gallagher to miss significant playing time during the 2022–23 season whereas he would break his ankle blocking a shot in the team's twelfth game of the season and, despite attempting to play through, suffer yet another break in January 2023.
 As a result, Gallagher would be sidelined until the end of March.
 That same month, he scored his 200th career NHL goal in a game against the Buffalo Sabres on March 27, tying the contest late in the third period.
 When discussing his perpetuation to injury at season's end, Gallagher said he would have to change his approach to his health, admitting "it's really hard to change your identity as a player and everything that I've always believed in.
 But, certainly, in the end I ended up missing more time due to it.
 That's something I'll have to think about and going forward probably be a little bit more honest with myself about."

-During the course of the 2024–25 season, Gallagher played in his 800th career NHL game on January 23, 2025 versus the Detroit Red Wings.
+During the course of the 2024–25 season, Gallagher played in his 800th career NHL game on January 23, 2025, versus the Detroit Red Wings.
 Days later, he surpassed Jean-Guy Talbot on the Canadiens' all-time games played list to enter the top-20 across franchise history.

+The 2025–26 season saw Gallagher's role on the team decline in prominence, and he was made a healthy scratch from the lineup versus the San Jose Sharks on March 14, 2026, the first such occurrence dating back to his rookie season in January 2013.
+Thereafter, he appeared in his 900th career NHL game on March 17.
+He ultimately finished the regular season with seven goals and 16 assists in 77 games.
+With his team qualifying for the 2026 Stanley Cup playoffs and facing the Tampa Bay Lightning in the first round, Gallagher was left out of the lineup for the first four games.
+He made his debut of the postseason in game 5 on April 29, where he scored the opening goal on his first shift.
+The Canadiens would go on to secure a 3–2 win.
+He subsequently made his final appearance of the postseason on May 3, and did not see the ice for the entirety of the Eastern Conference final series against the Carolina Hurricanes.

+Following the conclusion of the 2026 playoffs, Gallagher announced that, in light of his diminished usage, it was "pretty clear I'll be moving on here," adding that he had been "very fortunate" with respect to his time in Montreal.